Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 In the last fifteen years, Gallup polling shows that the LGBTQ (lesbian, gay, bisexual, transgender, queer) community has found new levels of acceptance and support in the United States.
 In Washington D.C., for example, there are week-long LGBTQ pride events every year in support and celebration of the sexual orientation and gender identity diversity within the community.

 However, as an LGBTQ individual, you’ve probably, unfortunately, experienced your fair share of difficulty and abuse.
 It takes many forms, from the subtle to the out-right homophobic.
-Inaccurate assumptions, name-calling, dirty looks, and lectures from perfect strangers can be deeply troubling and are a stark reminder of the stressors of being a member of the LGBTQ community.
+Inaccurate assumptions, name-calling, dirty looks, and lectures from perfect strangers can be profoundly troubling and are a stark reminder of the stressors of being a member of the LGBTQ community.

 As a result, you likely have unique emotional and mental health needs requiring dedicated mental health providers.
 Dr. Doug Sadownick, a founder of Antioch University’s LGBT affirmative therapy specialization program, says that the needs of LGBTQ individuals should be addressed by therapists with expertise and specialized LGBTQ training.
 As reported by the New York Times, he stated, “…the difference between gay and straight is deep and ingrained, permeating every level of being, from the biological to the psychological.”